GoInterject/GoInterject.github.io/Contributing.md

 Tables do not need to have extra spaces as Jekyll will format the table and delete extra spaces.
 Only use extra spaces where it is necessary to visualize the table in the markdown file.

-When not possible, standard html table format should reflect the same standard table appearance for consistency.
+When this is not possible (e.g. needing html formatting in the table), standard html table format should reflect the same standard table appearance for consistency.

 ### Links

+Include links to other pages as necessary for expanded learning about the concept or terms being used.

 Ensure all links work.
 Links to external websites should be followed by: